bernardjezua/QSPS/README.md

-# QSPS: Quick Statistical Problem Solver
+# QSPS: Quadratic Spline and Polynomial Solver

 ## Introduction
 This R project, developed by **RebberChicken**, consists of a Shiny web application that serves as the UI code for the final project.
 The application includes functionalities for Quadratic Spline Interpolation (QSI), Polynomial Regression (PR), and the Simplex Method (incomplete functionality) for solving a diet problem.